minnestar/sessionizer/README-ruby_on_racetracks.md

 * The build_fast.sh script automatically sets up the project for you.
 This will take a few minutes.
 * The server.sh script runs the local Rails server so that you can view the app in your browser.
 * After the setup process is finished and after the Rails server is up and running, you can view your app.
 If your Docker port offset is 0, the URL is http://localhost:3000.
 If your Docker port offset is different, the port number to use in your browser is also different.
 If your port number is "4", the URL is http://localhost:3000.
 If you forget what your port number assignments are, they are in the ports.txt file in the shared directory.
+* To view the previous page in the a window, press Ctrl-b and then the page up button (or Fn/up arrow combination on a Mac).
+To view the next page in a tmux window, press press the page down button (or the Fn/down arrow combination on a Mac).
+To exit the page up/page down mode, press Ctrl-C.
+* To resume the Docker container in the same condition in which you left it, enter the command "sh resume.sh".
+* To reset the Docker container to the original conditions stored in the Docker image, enter the command "sh reset.sh".
+You'll need to run the credentials.sh script to provide your Git name and email address, and you'll need to to run the build_fast.sh script to set up the project again.